8 things that instantly turn off homebuyers

 When we say these things could make your potential buyers literally run out the door, we mean it.
 Here’s what you’ll need to avoid if you want to get offers on the table.

 It should go without saying that your house should be spick and span before buyers arrive.
-This doesn’t just mean wiping away stains and giving surfaces a good dusting.
+This doesn’t just mean wiping away stains and dusting surfaces.
 Clutter is an instant turnoff for buyers, as it makes the space seem smaller and hints at insufficient storage.
-If in doubt, remember the Coco Chanel rule: “Before you leave the house, take one thing off.”.
+If in doubt, remember the Coco Chanel rule: “Before you leave the house, take one thing off”.

 2. Bad lighting